EskaroPRO/Virtual-Voice-Assistant/README.md

         ├── requirements.txt                  # Lists the dependencies required for the project └── setup.py                          # Contains code for setting up the virtual voice assistant

-## License

-The code in this repository is licensed under the MIT License.
-This means that you are free to use, modify, and distribute the code, as long as you include the original copyright and license notice.
-For more information about LICENSE please click [here](https://github.com/Krish-Depani/Virtual-Voice-Assistant/blob/main/LICENSE).

 ## Thanks for checking out!!